spatie/laravel-responsecache/README.md

 These events are fired respectively when the `responsecache:flush` is started and finished.

+### CSRF Tokens

+When a response is cached and a CSRF token exists on the page, it too will be cached and cause token mismatch or page expired errors.
+You can't reliably cache the response for the entire page when using forms that require CSRF tokens because the tokens will never match.

+It is recommended that you disable response caching for pages where forms exists to avoid these errors.

+Alternatively, but not recommended, you may disable CSRF protection on a per-route basis.
+It is highly unadvisable to disable CSRF for user-authenticated pages at the risk of cross-site request forgery.

+See how to disable CSRF on per-route basis here: https://laracasts.com/discuss/channels/laravel/disabling-csrf-for-a-specific-route-in-laravel-5

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.